sumcash-project/sumcashuniversity/app/assets/docs/02-what-is-blockchain.md

 ## Centralized Private Ledgers

-At its core, the Sumcoin blockchain is a distributed public ledger.
+At its core, the Sumcash blockchain is a distributed public ledger.
 A ledger is traditionally a document such as a spreadsheet in which accounts are kept of economic transactions, including credits, debits, and balances.
 They are generally used to keep track of an individual's or organization's financial standing or other recordable data such as assets, liabilities, income, expenses and capital.

 Before the invention of the blockchain, it was necessary for individuals to manage their financial accounts by placing their trust in a centrally managed third party organization which maintained its own private ledger.
 Example services include banks, credit card issuers, money transfer services and other financial institutions.